Chicagoan E-Scooters: The New West Side Story

 Bolt

-Bolt, formerly Taxify, is a company based in Estonia that got its start as an Uber-esqueapp that would help its users find taxis and private drivers.
+Bolt, formerly Taxify, is a company based in Estonia that got its start as an Uber-like app helping its users find taxis and private drivers.

 grüv

 grüv is a newer company that’s putting its own unique spin on the electric scooter business model.
-The app offers a monthly subscription for $5 that will provide 30 minutes of daily riding time.
+The app offers a monthly subscription for $5, which offers 30 minutes of daily riding time.

 VeoRide